 Services will be held on Saturday, May 25, 2019 at 10:00 A.M. at the St. Mary's Catholic Church, 138 Jackson St. in Genesee, Idaho with Father Joe McDonald officiating and urn burial will follow at the St. Mary's Catholic Cemetery, Genesee, Idaho with Potlatch Post # 10300 V.F.W. and the United States Marine Corps Honor Guard Participating.
 A celebration of life will follow the burial at the University Inn Best Western Plus in Moscow, ID.
 Memorial donations can be made to a charity of choice.
 Kramer Funeral Home of Palouse has been entrusted with funeral arrangements.
 Online condolences may be left at kramercares.com.

-To send flowers to ORRIN's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of ORRIN LEE KAMBITSCH, please visit our floral store.